Murray hopes his new hotel will be a smash hit

 He plans to refurbish the hotel before re-opening it next year ahead of the 2014 Ryder Cup, which is being staged a short drive away at Gleneagles.

-Local media reported Murray had purchased the hotel for 1.8 million pounds.
+Local media reported Murray had purchased the hotel for 1.8 million pounds ($2.75 million).

 (Reporting by Pritha Sarkar, editing by Mark Meadows)